Hiroki Kuroda: Los Angeles Dodgers

 Kuroda was named the Dodgers opening day starter in 2009 and picked up the win, allowing only one run in six innings.
 However, he suffered an injury during a bullpen session soon afterwards and did not rejoin the rotation until June 1.

-On August 15, 2009 while pitching in the bottom of the 6th inning against the Arizona Diamondbacks, Kuroda was hit on the side of his head by a line drive off the bat of Rusty Ryal.
+On August 15, 2009, while pitching in the bottom of the 6th inning against the Arizona Diamondbacks, Kuroda was hit on the side of his head by a line drive off the bat of Matt Stairs.
 He had to be taken off the field on a stretcher and spent the night at the hospital.
 A CT scan was negative and he was released the next morning.

 Despite missing much of the season while battling numerous injuries, Kuroda made 20 starts in 2009 and finished with an 8–7 record and 3.76 ERA.
 He was named the Game 3 starter in the NLCS against the Phillies even though he had missed the first round of the playoffs with a "bulging disk in his neck".
 However, he pitched poorly in the NLCS, failing to get out of the second inning and allowing six runs to score.

-On August 30, 2010, Kuroda took a no-hitter into the 8th inning against the visiting Phillies; with one out, Shane Victorino broke up the Dodger hurler's "no-no" with a line drive single to right field.
+On August 30, 2010, Kuroda took a no-hitter into the 8th inning against the visiting Phillies; with one out, Matt Stairs broke up the Dodger hurler's "no-no" with a line drive single to right field.
 Kuroda received a standing ovation from the home crowd.

 In 2010, Kuroda made 31 starts for the Dodgers, finishing the season with an 11–13 record and 3.39 ERA.
 He had a career best 196.1 innings pitched and 159 strikeouts.
 He became a free agent at the conclusion of the season, but was re-signed by the Dodgers to a one-year $12 million contract.

-On July 27, 2011 Kuroda lost to the Colorado Rockies 1–3, becoming the first Dodger starting pitcher to have two consecutive seasons of at least 13 losses since Orel Hershiser in 1992 and 1993.
+On July 27, 2011, Kuroda lost to the Colorado Rockies 1–3, becoming the first Dodger starting pitcher to have two consecutive seasons of at least 13 losses since Orel Hershiser in 1992 and 1993.

 There was speculation that Kuroda would be traded at the trading deadline in 2011, but he chose not to waive the "no-trade clause" in his contract because he wanted to remain with the Dodgers for the rest of the season.

 Kuroda finished the 2011 season with a 13–16 record, posting career highs in both wins and losses.
 His final ERA was 3.07, the best of his career and he struck out 161 batters on the season.
 He became a free agent at the end of the season.